BevisJane/points-incentive-861938/README.md

 Keep the README updated when the project structure changes.

 Document important decisions, setup steps, and environment requirements as they become available.

+Avoid committing local-only configuration unless it is intended to be shared.

+Use clear branch names and meaningful commit messages.

+Review changes before merging them into the main branch.